A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts

-The quantum layout and the mapping of logical to physical qubits are essential in synthesizing a quantum circuit into a real quantum computer.
-In general, popular quantum layouts, such as the square grid and heavy-hex layouts, are not suitable for synthesizing a quantum circuit consisting of many Toffoli gates.
-Due to the limited connectivity in these layouts, additional SWAP gates are required for circuit synthesis.
-We introduce in this paper a triangular layout suited for Toffoli gates by exploring the advantages of Positive Davio lattices for quantum circuit synthesis.
-We also introduce methods of mapping the resulting triangular layouts onto square grid and heavy-hex layouts.
-Our approach highlights Davio lattices as a useful tool for circuit synthesis and brings out a new layout-aware method for efficient quantum circuit implementation.
+\abstracts{ The quantum layout and the mapping of logical to physical qubits are crucial in quantum circuit synthesis for a real quantum computer.
+Circuits that include large $n$-bit Toffoli gates ($n \geq 3$), such as those designed from cost-expensive gates and hard-to-decompose Exclusive-or Sum of Products (ESOP) expressions, have complications of effective mappings into contemporary quantum layouts, such as the square grid and heavy-hex layouts.
+These complications are primarily caused by the limited connectivity among the physical qubits in such layouts, leading to the insertion of many additional SWAP gates.
+This paper introduces a new quantum circuit synthesis methodology by exploring the advantage of a Positive Davio lattice (PDL) as an intermediate representation to create our proposed triangular layout and layout-aware circuits.
+From these circuits, we introduce and form the SWAT gate, composed of a SWAP gate followed by a 3-bit Toffoli gate.
+To illustrate the usefulness of our method for existing industrial quantum layouts, we also introduce cost-effective mappings of the resulting circuits onto square grid and heavy-hex layouts without additional SWAP gates.
+This is done with the help of the SWAT gate.
+Our research highlights PDLs as an efficient tool for layout-aware quantum circuit synthesis. }{}{}